So, you’re wondering …

 Mom, I don’t belong there anymore and you know it.
 Please don’t make me go back.

 So, today I just know she’ll be coming out of that school with a smile!
 SHE LOVES IT HERE!
 It’s only been three days, and she’s had offers to sit at seven lunch tables.
 SHE HAS FRIENDS!
-I. Just.
-Can’t.
 I’m telling you people … HE’S WITH HER IN THOSE HALLWAYS, I can feel it in my soul!

-None of you was EVER good enough for her, and thank GOD she finally saw it, because QUEENS DON’T TAKE SHIT OR SCRAPS FROM ANYONE!
-I’d say I’m sorry that her overwhelming shadow kept the light off your bottom-feeder daughter’s little faces, but yah, maybe not so much.
-And while we’ve both forgiven you for everything you put her through, NEVER shall we forget!
-I promise we won’t both be laughing from her perch at the top of EVERYTHING as you desperately flail around on the surface-level ground you will remain on as you’re looking up at my daughter’s presence and choking on THIS truth: Lions don’t concern themselves with the opinions of the sheep.
+None of you was ever good enough for her, so, thank God she finally saw it, because QUEENS don’t take scraps from anyone!
+I’d say I’m sorry that her overwhelming shadow kept the light off your bottom-feeder faces, but yah, NO!
+While we’ve forgiven you for everything, never will we forget!
+I promise we won’t be laughing from her perch at the top of EVERYTHING as you desperately flail around on the surface-level ground you will remain on as you’re looking up at my daughter’s presence and choking on THIS truth: Lions don’t concern themselves with the opinions of the sheep.

 You must be logged in to post a comment.